16 South Australia

 Australian Labor Party, bicameralism, Cabinet, Constitution Act 1934 (SA), deliberative democracy, Don Dunstan, Liberal Party of South Australia, malapportionment, marginal seats, political parties, privatisation, Thomas Playford

-South Australia is something of a paradox within Australia’s federation.[1]
-On the one hand, with a population of 1.77 million, it often remains peripheral.
+On the one hand, with a population of only 1.89 million, it often remains peripheral.
 In 2018, due to lack of population growth in proportion to the rest of the country, it had its overall number of federal MPs in the House of Representatives reduced from 11 to 10, thus further diminishing its voice on the national stage.
 Federal elections tend not to be decided by outcomes in South Australia.
-Economically, South Australia has been perceived to be a ‘rust-bucket’ state — economically backward with a critical skills shortage, and an ageing population.
-According to the Australian Bureau of Statistics, it makes up just over 6 per cent of the nation’s economy.
-In 1991, the collapse of the State Bank was a significant blow to the state’s economy.
-It has often taken South Australia longer to recover from national economic downturns and usually ranks just above Tasmania in many economic metrics.
-More recently, with the closure of the Holden car plant in 2017 — and the effective end of car manufacturing in Australia — there remain ongoing concerns about the future and vitality of the state.
+Economically, South Australia has been perceived to be a ‘rust-bucket’ state – economically backward with a critical skills shortage, and an ageing population.
+It makes up just over 5 per cent of the nation’s economy.
+In 1991, the collapse of the State Bank was a significant blow to South Australia’s economy.
+It has often taken South Australia longer to recover from national economic downturns and it usually ranks just above Tasmania in many economic metrics.
+With the closure of the Holden car plant in 2017 – and the effective end of car manufacturing in Australia – there remain key structural pressures to strengthen the state’s economy.
 There is a lingering perception that South Australia is, to quote a former Premier of Victoria, a ‘backwater’.

 South Australia’s System of Government